pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Custom URL mapping logic: provide a csv file with source and target values and these will be used by the url mapper #135
 - Option to override default QuicklLinks configuration in publishing page transformation scenarios #191
+- Option to "map" web parts inside a web part zone #167

 ## Changed